Shynif/digital-garden/src/site/notes/Hey.md

 <h1>Welcome ! <script>document.write(["👋😳","🤙","✌️","☄️✨","🏝️","🌍"][Math.floor(Math.random() * 5)])</script></h1>

 On this website you can find :
-- writeups
+- Writeups
-- coding / hacking / OSINT notes
+- Some notes and stats
-- personal pages
+- Personal pages
+- Sometimes useful stuff